Dental Anatomy: 101

 Jawbone (Alveolar Bone) - The part of the jaw that surrounds the roots of the teeth and which is connected to the tooth by the periodontal ligament.

-Cementum - A thin layer of a bone like substance that covers the root, and sometimes other parts of a tooth.
+Cementum - A thin layer of hard connective tissue that covers the outer surface of the root.
 This substance is yellow and not as hard as enamel or dentin.

-Periodontal Ligament - A system of collagenous connective tissue fibers that connect the root of a tooth to its bony socket.
+Periodontal Ligament - - A system of fibrous connective tissue between the cementum and bony socket.

 The Anatomy of a Tooth

 Your teeth are composed of hard (calcified) and soft (non-calcified) dental tissues.
 Enamel, dentin and cementum are hard tissues.
-Pulp, or the center of the tooth that contains nerves, blood vessels and connective tissue?is a soft tissue.
+Pulp, or the center of the tooth that contains nerves and blood vessels ?is a soft tissue.
 Each part of the tooth plays a vital role, whether it is to chew or tear food, speak, or even protect the tooth itself from decay.

 Tooth Charts